 As an off-ice official, you may wish to join the USA Hockey Officiating Program as an affiliated (non-skating) member.
 Although affiliated members are not eligible to serve as an on-ice official, they are entitled to many of the Officiating Program educational materials that may benefit them in performing their duties as an off-ice official.
-The USA Hockey Official Playing Rules, USA Hockey Magazine, STRIPES Newsletter, USA Hockey membership card and the open book rules exam are just some of the benefits an affiliated member receives.
-In addition, as an affiliated member, the Officiating Program's educational materials such as the Officiating Manual Series are also available upon request.
-These additional educational materials will supplement this handbook quite well and will allow you to master your role as an off-ice official.
+The USA Hockey Official Playing Rules, USA Hockey Magazine, USA Hockey membership card and the open book rules exam are just some of the benefits an affiliated member receives.
+In addition, as an affiliated member, the Officiating Program's educational materials such as the Officiating Program educational materials such as the Officiating Program educational materials such as the Officiating Manual series are also available as valuable resources on usahockey.com